mohamey/opengl-game/Report/report.md

 ### Scoring & Losing
 Scoring in the game is measured by counting the number of bananamen dodged or killed.
 A dodged bananaman is a bananaman that reaches the end of the road without colliding with a player so it respawns.
 Since the aim of the game is to survive for as long as possible, the player loses when he takes enough damage from bananamen that he runs out of health.

+### Hierarchical Creature
+The bananamen are created such that they are children of the city object which acts as the root in the hierarchy.
+As such, bananamen move relative to the city.

 ### Phong lighting
 Phong illumination was implemented in the vertex shader with one light source placed in (0.0, 10.0, 0.0).
 Ambient, specular and diffuse lighting were implemented.